Wicca: Eclectic Wicca

 A large number of Wiccans do not exclusively follow any single tradition or even are initiated.
 These eclectic Wiccans each create their own syncretic spiritual paths by adopting and reinventing the beliefs and rituals of a variety of religious traditions connected to Wicca and broader paganism.

 While the origins of modern Wiccan practice lie in covenantal activity of a select few initiates in established lineages, eclectic Wiccans are more often than not solitary practitioners uninitiated in any tradition.
 A widening public appetite, especially in the United States, made traditional initiation unable to satisfy demand for involvement in Wicca.
 Since the 1970s, larger, more informal, often publicly advertised camps and workshops began to take place.
 This less formal but more accessible form of Wicca proved successful.
 Eclectic Wicca is the most popular variety of Wicca in America and eclectics now significantly outnumber lineaged Wiccans.

 Eclectic Wicca is not necessarily the complete abandonment of tradition.
 Eclectic practitioners may follow their own individual ideas and ritual practices, while still drawing on one or more religious or philosophical paths.
 Eclectic approaches to Wicca often draw on Earth religion and ancient Egyptian, Greek, Saxon, Anglo-Saxon, Celtic, Asian, Jewish, and Polynesian traditions.

-In contrast to the British Traditional Wiccans, Reclaiming Wiccans, and various eclectic Wiccans, the sociologist Douglas Ezzy argued that there existed a "Popularized Witchcraft" that was "driven primarily by consumerist marketing and is represented by movies, television shows, commercial magazines, and consumer goods".
+In contrast to the British Traditional Wiccans, Reclaiming Wiccans, and various eclectic Wiccans, the sociologist Douglas Ezzy said that there existed a "Popularized Witchcraft" that was "driven primarily by consumerist marketing and is represented by movies, television shows, commercial magazines, and consumer goods".
 Books and magazines in this vein were targeted largely at young girls and included spells for attracting or repelling boyfriends, money spells, and home protection spells.
 He termed this "New Age Witchcraft", and compared individuals involved in this to the participants in the New Age.